-This hearty chili is perfect for weeknights or make-
+This hearty beef chili is perfect for weeknights or make-

-You can make a big batch on Sunday and eat it for lunch all week.
+You can make a big batch of this butternut squash and beef chili on Sunday and eat it for lunch all week.
 Just add some fresh cheese to the chili bowl and you’re all set!

 - 1 green bell pepper chopped